 To a lot of people, a front porch is kind of like having a living room when you already have a family room.
-You know what I mean – a space that you want to be pretty, but not one that you really use.
+You know what I mean – a space that you want to be pretty and polished, but not one that you really use.

 Our front porch is long and deep.
 I haven’t completely finished with the overall decorating of it yet.
 I’m undecided about whether or not I should add an area rug and another table to each side.

 I hope y’all know by now that I always, always want to inspire and encourage you!
-Every single thing that I post is meant to help you affordably create a home that you and your family love.
+Every single thing that I post is meant to help you affordably create a home that you and your family will love for years.
 So with that being said, let me break a couple of things on the porch down a little.

-The wreath on the front door is even easier!
+The beautiful fall wreath on the front door is even easier!
 I started out with a large 24″ twig wreath.
-Our house sits back from the street a bit, so I like to make a statement with a large wreath.
+Our house sits back from the street a bit, so I like to make a big statement with a large wreath.

 LOOKING FOR FALL PORCH DECORATING INSPIRATION?
 PIN IT FOR LATER!